Kansas Form W-2 & KW-3

 A. Yes.
 Kansas requires additional forms to be submitted when you file W-2 based on the mode of filing.

 If you file W-2 electronically, you only have to submit KW-3, Annual Withholding Tax Return.
 For e-filing, check out TaxBandits, IRS-Authorized e-file provider.
 We support the filing of W-2 with the SSA and State of Kansas.
-When you e-file with us, we take care of both W-2 and KW-3.

 If you paper file W-2, you must attach W-3 and KW-3.